 Plus, it’s ready in just 5 minutes with 6 ingredients and a juicer.
 Don’t worry if you don’t have a juicer.
 You can make it in a blender by just adding an extra step, passing the blended produce through a cheesecloth.

-Our Green Juice Formula – We like to use moisture-rich celery as a base, then add kale and spinach as super greens for pungent green color and protein.
+Our Simple Green Juice recipe formula – We like to use moisture-rich celery as a base, then add kale and spinach as super greens for pungent green color and protein.
 Apple and clementine (or tangerine or mandarin) add sweetness, while ginger adds tart flavor and an anti-inflammatory and immune-boosting superpower!

 Step 1: wash and rinse your produce

 Wash, peel, and chop – Our Juicer instructions recommend chopping vegetables into pieces small enough to fit easily down the chute.
 They also recommend peeling all citrus fruits as they can be difficult for the machine to process, inhibiting them from being fully juiced and adding unwanted bitterness due to their pealing.